What is urinary incontinence (UI)?

 What causes urinary incontinence?

 Incontinence is not an inevitable result of aging, but is particularly common in older people.
 It is often caused by specific changes in body function that may result from diseases, use of medications, and/or the onset of an illness.
-Sometimes it is the first and only symptom of a urinary tract infection.
-Women are most likely to develop incontinence either during pregnancy and childbirth, or after the hormonal changes of menopause, because of weakened pelvic muscles.
+Sometimes, it is the first and only symptom of a urinary tract infection.

 What are some of the different types of urinary incontinence?